cs-ed/ed-tech-plan-leecology/README.md

 well as any software the instructor will use.
 This should include any software installed as well as any online services.

+####Student Technologies#####
+During the class, we will be using several different softwares: *Visual Studio Code, GitHub, MakeArcade.*

+Visual Studio Code is a way to edit code, and to see the changes that you are making to it in real time on the computer.
+Github will be used to upload the code and to make websites for the students.
+MakerArcade is an online website that will be used for teaching the basics of coding to students in a block based format.

+####Teacher Technologies#####

+During the class, we will be using several different softwares: *Visual Studio Code, GitHub, MakeArcade.*

+Visual Studio Code is a way to edit code, and to see the changes that you are making to it in real time on the computer.
+Github will be used to upload the code and to make websites for the students.
+MakerArcade is an online website that will be used for teaching the basics of coding to students in a block based format.

 ### Hardware Specifications

 Describe the hardware requirements for your class.
 Provide specific requirements wherever necessary.

+I have limited knowledge that the current teacher told be verbally before he left for summer break.
+I do not have access to him or the school for several months.
+The hardware are a mixture of  tower computers and laptops, that all have 16 Gb of Ram and 1 Tb of memory.
+The tower computers are all plugged in via ethernet and hardwired to the wall.
+The laptops are connecting to the router to the school wifi.
+The students themselves will not have to provide anything on their own.

 ### Application